Taylor Swift's hits-and-run set in Swansea

 "I was expecting a little bit more Swifty but she looked good."

-Charis Lee, from Abergavenny, commented: "I'd have liked to hear some of the older stuff - but she was amazing."
+Charis Lee, from Abergavenny, commented: "I'd have liked to hear some of the older stuff - the country stuff - but she was amazing."

-Swift will be followed onto the stage by Sunday's headline act Florence + The Machine.
+After performing, Swift admitted backstage that she had been "a tiny bit nervous".

+"We pretty much had no time to rehearse for this.
+This was kind of like, on the fly," she told Radio 1's Greg James.

 Earlier in the day, Camila Cabello - who is supporting Swift on her current world tour - gave a spectacular performance on Swansea's main stage, playing her own hits Havana and Never Be The Same alongside snippets of Prince's Purple Rain and Can't Help Falling In Love.

-The 21-year-old's pin-sharp choreography and exuberant charisma made her one of the day's stand-out performers - a feat that was all the more impressive given that she was battling the heat, jet-lagged, in a black catsuit.
+The 21-year-old's pin-sharp choreography and exuberant charisma made her one of the day's stand-out performers - a feat that was all the more impressive given that she was battling the heat, while jet-lagged, in a skin-tight black catsuit.

 "Why did I do that?" she laughed, as she spoke to BBC News after the show.